U.S. hiring seen solid in June, keeping September rate hike in play

 "The accelerating economy looks like it is picking up even more steam.
 All components of the economy are now moving forward," said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.

 State and local governments have raised the minimum wage and surveys show entry-level wages for new college graduates are rising.
-In addition, Walmart, the nation's largest private employer, has announced wage increases twice this year.
+In addition, Walmart (WMT.N), the nation's largest private employer, has announced wage increases twice this year.

-Economists expect little change in several other labor market measures Fed officials are eyeing as they contemplate raising rates for the first time since 2006.
+Economists expect little change in several other labour market measures Fed officials are eyeing as they contemplate raising rates for the first time since 2006.

 Many of those gauges have shown the jobs market gaining strength.